Our Dog Owners Offer Their Top Feeding Tips:

 Chat to Your Dog While They Are Eating

-Anialisa Shah makes mealtime special for her four Labradors by petting each of their sides while they eat.
+Annalisa Shah makes mealtime unique for her four Labradors by petting each of their sides while they eat.
 “I know it makes them happy because their tails start wagging so fast,” says Shah.
-Thought and care should go into the meals you serve your dog, as they do when you serve your family.
-Every mealtime gives you the chance to provide nutrition and to nurture that special bond you have with your dog.
+Thought and care should go into the meals you serve your dog, as they do when serving your family.
+Every mealtime gives you the chance to provide nutrition and nurture that special bond while feeding your dog.

 Shah makes sure she offers encouragement as the dogs eat: “I usually say things like ‘You are such a good girl or boy,’ since those words seem to make them happier.”

 Mealtime comes soon after Shah’s alarm rings in the morning.
 “Anyone who knows Labs knows they love to eat,” says Shah.
 “They get fed in a specific order, and they wait until their food is poured.
 It’s very routine.”

 With seven large dogs, Paul Caster’s feeding times can get a bit hectic.
 “One trick we learned a long time ago was to train each dog to sit and wait until it’s released before getting dinner.
 This has to be continually reinforced, but it saves a lot of trouble,” says Caster.

 Caster knows senior dogs can be finicky eaters, so he was willing to adjust when his Irish Wolfhound stopped approaching meals with relish.
 “Frodo is a susceptible, 106-pound puppy.
 He just wanted me to hold his dish while he ate,” says Caster.
 “Moral of the story: Before you rush your pup to the veterinarian when it stops eating, give it a little extra attention, and you’ll see what happens.”